-[EXCEPTION] We will be hosting a Jr/Adult tournament on Nov 25, 2018.
-This will be the only Jr/Adult event for this season, in which an Adult Sanction bowler can bowl in the GLJGT Tour.
+[EXCEPTION] We will be hosting Jr./Adult tournaments.
+This will be the only time Adults can bowl in the GLJGT.
+(2) Jr./Adult events for this season, in which a Adult Sanction bowler can bowl In the GLJGT Tour.
 The Adult bowler will forfeit any/all earnings/winnings (cash) not trophies to the youth partner/bowler they are Teamed up with which will be converted to SMART Funds.
 All Scholarships to any youth bowler will be in the form of SMART Scholarships.
 NO youth bowler will ever be awarded - Cash.
-Adult bowler will receive their own trophy for the Jr/Adult event on Nov 25, 2018.
-For our Jr/Adult event, Adult partners will need to hold a current USBC Sanction card.
+Adult bowler will receive their own trophy for the Jr./Adult events.
+For our Jr./Adult events, Adult partners will need to hold a current USBC Sanction card, or pay the $5 participation fee.
 USBC National Youth membership sanctions cards can be purchased on Bowl.com online, through a local association or league, or through GLJGT at any event.
-Bowlers must be 20 years or younger as of July 1, 2019.
-All rules of USBC will be enforced.
+Bowlers must be 20 years or younger as of July 1, 2022.
+All Adult bowlers must be over 21 years of age.
+All rules of USBC will be Enforced.
 GLJGT reserves the right to change rules, staying within USBC rules.

 There are 4 age divisions: GLJGT is not responsible if a bowler checks/competes in the wrong division.
 Any bowler in wrong division/ or Illegal bowler will not receive a refund of their entry fee.

 USBC JR GOLD OFFICIAL D.O.B FOR ALL JR GOLD QUALIFIERS.
-NO BOWLER CAN TURN 21 PRIOR TO JULY 31, 2019.
-Age’s pg 3 JR Gold handbook
+NO BOWLER CAN TURN 21 PRIOR TO JULY 31, 2021.
+Ages pg.
+3 JR Gold handbook

-GLJGT will have 5 different formats thru the 2018-19 season.
+GLGJT will have 5 different formats thru the 2021-22 season.
 Attached at the end of the rules are 5 different Entry forms and formats.
-Included is the locations, member and non-member entry fee, breakdown of entry fee, and other information in the Form.
+Included is the locations, member and non member entry fee, breakdown of entry fee, and other information in the Form.
 Different locations have different entry fees, with different formats, with different breakdowns in the entry fee.
 Be sure to pay attention to this, as the cost of each event changes, so do the payouts in Scholarships from each event.
-Bowlers can bowl just for scholarship only if they either don’t want to qualify for Jr Gold or have already qualified for the Jr Gold Nationals.
-Bowlers cannot just bowl for Jr Gold Spot without Scholarship opportunity.
+Bowlers can bowl just for scholarship only if they either don’t want to qualify for Jr. Gold or have already qualified for the Jr. Gold Nationals.
+Bowlers cannot just bowl for Jr. Gold Spot without Scholarship opportunity.

-All GLJGT events are a Jr Gold Qualifier opportunity.
-Meaning, bowlers have the opportunity to compete for a Jr Gold Spot (JG).
+All GLJGT events are a Jr. Gold Qualifier opportunity.
+Meaning, bowlers have the opportunity to compete for a Jr. Gold Spot (JG).
 Entry fee does NOT include the JR Gold opportunity.
-Entry fees do NOT include the Jr Gold Membership.
+Entry fees do NOT include the Jr. Gold Membership.
 These are a separate cost.
-Per USBC rules, any bowler who is competing for a JR Gold Spot, must be a current 2018-19 USBC sanctioned youth bowler, and not possess a current 2019 Jr Gold Spot to Jr Gold Championships in Detroit MI.
+Per USBC rules, any bowler who is competing for a JR Gold Spot, must be a current 2021-22 USBC sanctioned youth bowler, and not possess a current 2022 Jr. Gold Spot to Jr. Gold Championships in Grand Rapids Michigan.
 There must be at least 4 bowlers bowling for a spot in any separate division or the division may become a mixed group of Boys and Girls.

 Awarding Gold spots: